atticuscornett/AtmosWeather/README.md

 Some beta version builds will be added to GitHub releases.

 ## Latest Builds (Unstable, Not Recommended)
-You can download the latest builds for individual platforms from the appropriate build locations for Cordova in the platforms folder.
-These builds (especially Android builds, which may not be full builds) may be broken.
+You can download the latest builds for individual platforms from the appropriate build locations for Cordova in the platforms folder or the dist folder inside of the electron folder for ElectronJS builds.
+These builds (especially Android builds, which may be partial builds) may be broken.

 ## Latest Code (Unstable, Not Recommended)
 By downloading the repository files, you can build the latest code on your machine using Cordova.